gsdriver/alexa-speech-utils/README.md

 ```
 {
-  pause - An amount of time to pause between each item - if specified, the returned string will be in SSML format
+  pause - Amount of time to pause between each item - if specified, the returned string will be in SSML format
 }
 ```